discretlib/doc/content/learn/configuration/configuration.md

 pub beacons: List<BeaconConfig>,
 ```
 List of Beacon servers that are used for peer discovery.
-Here is a sample configuraiton in the TOML format:
+Here is a sample configuration in the TOML format:
 ```toml
 [[beacons]]
 hostname = "sever.com:4264"